W8up/HomeIoT-WiFi-/README.md

         super of base for type
     should be added in __init__.py and __all__ for current dir

-#Limitations
-    repeated attempting on and off after fail can cause selected port to become temporarily unusable

 #Useful links
     #Home assistant
     https://www.home-assistant.io/integrations/http/